 Now it’s time to cross into nearby Industry Hill for a drink at Wise Man.
 The opening of Wise Man in 2017 jump-started the revitalization of this one-time industrial area on the northern fringe of downtown.
 Today, that area includes a music venue, restaurant, community maker space, and another craft brewery (Radar).

 Wise Man, located in a renovated 1929 wholesale food warehouse that sat vacant for years, was an immediate hit, drawing families, young professionals, and dog owners to mingle in a relaxed space.
-Favorite beers include Scoop Dogg Cream Ale, Body Electric Double IPA, and Mountain Calling IPA.
+Favorite beers include Scoop Dogg Cream Ale and Body Electric Double IPA.

 At Radar Brewing, you’ll find a vibe that’s more modern than other breweries.
 Photography courtesy of Visit Winston-Salem